makersacademy/airport_challenge/README.md

 Implementation of a software to control the flow of planes at an airport in JavaScript.

+#### User story 2
+As an air traffic controller
+So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport.

 ##### User story 1 - completed
 As an air traffic controller
 So I can get passengers to a destination